Twilight (Electric Light Orchestra song): In popular culture

 It appeared, with authorisation and credit, in a 1982 Japanese advertisement for the Toyota Celica XX.
-It was also used as the finale song in the 2009-2010 Burton Snowboards film The B Movie, featuring most of the Burton team snowboarding on a "B" built out of snow.
+It was also used as the finale song in the 2009–2010 Burton Snowboards film The B Movie, featuring most of the Burton team snowboarding on a "B" built out of snow.

 Daicon IV

 The song was used (without authorisation) as the theme music for the opening animation to the 1983 Daicon IV science fiction convention in Osaka.
 In 2005, as an homage to the Daicon IV animation, the song was used as the opening theme of the television series Train Man, which features an otaku as the main character.
-As a similar homage, it has served as the opening song for the anime convention Otakon's AMV contest since 2008, with the exception of 2017.
+As a similar homage, from 2008 to 2025 it served as the opening song for the anime convention Otakon's AMV contest, with the exception of 2017.

+It was used, without authorization, and with different lyrics, in the 1989 Luigi Cozzi film Paganini Horror.